Student device distribution

-If you were unable to get your iPad or Chromebooks via the bus delivery, don’t worry!
+If you were unable to get your iPad or Chromebooks at the start of the year, don’t worry!
 You can also pick them up at your child’s school.
 Tech staff can meet you to arrange support in getting started with your device.
 Please email TechHelp@washougalsd.org and make an appointment to pick up the device.

 Please make an IT help request (ticket) via email – send a message to TechHelp@washougalsd.org or click here to access the HappyFox ticketing system where you can create one.
 Support staff are happy to help and can provide a number of resources to help your student be successful at accessing resources using technology during the closure.
 You can also call 360-954-3671 for phone support (leave a message if we don’t answer, and we will return your call).